Turkish officials: Saudi journalist who wrote for Washington Post killed

 The Post cited one anonymous official who said investigators believe a 15-member team "came from Saudi Arabia."
 The official added: "It was a preplanned murder."

-A Turkish official, requesting anonymity to discuss the ongoing investigation, told The Associated Press earlier Saturday night something similar.
+A Turkish official, requesting anonymity to discuss the ongoing investigation, told the AP earlier Saturday night something similar.

 "The initial assessment of the Turkish police is that Mr. Khashoggi has been killed at the consulate of Saudi Arabia in Istanbul," the official said.
 "We believe that the murder was premeditated and the body was subsequently moved out of the consulate."